moe-lk/Documentation/docs/nsis.md

 A complete student information system for the Ministry of education to cover all the relevant up to date information regarding schools, students and generate reports to fulfil the policy and decision-making requirements.

+## Objectives

+- Provide up to date information for decision-makers at school, Zonal, provincial and ministerial level.
+- Increase efficiency in decision making.
+- Reduce wastage in resources.
+- Ensure that all students to receive a quality education in order to realize their potential and become productive citizens to the country.

 ## Benefits

 - Provide up to date information for decision-makers at school, Zonal, provincial and ministerial level.